-According to a recent article in the NZ Herald, the current building boom and subsequent increased lead times for sourcing building materials in New Zealand has led to a rise in the use of alternative (sometimes substandard) building materials and supplies.
+According to an article in the NZ Herald, the current building boom and subsequently increased lead times for sourcing building materials in New Zealand has led to a rise in the use of alternative (sometimes substandard) building materials and supplies.
 Largely due to a case of simple economics, the lack of supply versus high demand has provided opportunities for alternative (unproven in New Zealand) supplies to gain popularity in the marketplace.

 Unfortunately cutting corners on the quality and durability of building products and utilising non-compliant building materials can lead to costly problems down the track both for the building company and the home owner.
 The increase in the use of substandard materials emphasises more than ever the importance of choosing a reputable builder with a strong stable history of good quality new builds and renovations.
 Unsure how to find a reputable local builder?
 Here are a few things to think about to get you started.

 Referrals and references from previous clients happy with their build results are a great place to begin your investigations into finding a reputable builder that is not only going to complete the job at hand, but reliably complete it to a high standard.
 Checking references, preferably either in person or by phone call, will provide a bigger picture of the builders abilities, work ethics and workmanship, be sure to ask specific questions relating to your build project.

 How Long Has The Builder Been Operating In The Area?

 Builders who have been operating locally for any length of time will have a good solid history with reliable sub-contractors and reputable suppliers along with a wider pool of resources within the community.
 When trying to maintain a good reputation within an area, builders are more likely to consider their actions and responsibilities within the local community more seriously.